Modi surprises with Sikh temple visit amid farm protests

 “I felt extremely blessed,” Modi said on Twitter.

-“A request to @narendramodi please visit #FarmersProtests site as well where #Farmers are peacefully protesting,” a Twitter user posted.
+“A request to @narendramodi please visit #FarmersProtests site as well where #Farmers are peacefully protesting,” one Twitter user wrote.

 Reporting by Swati Bhat; Editing by Michael Perry